-Years later when I went gluten free, all I had to do to make this recipe safe for Son and I was to substitute gluten-free pasta and ensure that all the other ingredients in the recipe were gluten free.
-Of course, that was quite easy to do and the results were as delicious as always, so here’s the recipe as I make it today with notes on making slight variations.
+Years later when I went gluten free, all I needed to do to make this recipe safe for Son and I was to substitute gluten-free pasta and ensure that all the other ingredients in the recipe were gluten free.
+That was quite easy to do and the results were as delicious as always, so here’s the recipe as I make it today with notes on making slight variations.

 “We won’t be having dinner until I find my camera.
 Guess this occurrence will force me to buy a bigger, more professional camera, which would be much harder to misplace!
 LOL and sigh.
 I’m hungry! #foodbloggerproblems”